A big focus on the future

-After years of presenting a data-rich but compliance-focused annual report, in 2018 Watercare decided to turn their reporting philosophy on its head.
+After years of presenting a data-rich but a compliance-focused annual report, in 2018 Watercare decided to turn their reporting philosophy on its head.

 They turned to Insight for a human-, customer- and Auckland-focused storytelling report.